Rueda de Casino: Description

+The word "Rueda" is Spanish for a "wheel," referring to the typically circular format of the dance.
+Rueda dancing requires a minimum of two couples, but could be as large as the maximum number of couples who can create a circle in the dance venue.
+(If necessary, multiple concentric circles can even be formed.)
+Since the 1990s, the music most commonly used for Rueda de Casino is either Salsa music or a unique variation of Salsa known as "Timba."

+After the initial couples (pairs of dancers) form a circle, dance moves are then called out by one person, a caller (or "líder" or "cantante" in Spanish).
+Although there are some similarities to square dancing, Rueda de Casino is distinguished by having a caller who is dancing along with the other participants, rather than simply standing on the outside to direct the moves.
+When danced socially, the order or sequence of the moves in a Rueda de Casino is completely improvised by the caller, so the dancers have to pay close attention.

-Pairs of dancers form a circle, with dance moves called out by one person, a caller (or "líder" or "cantante" in Spanish).
-Many moves have hand signs to complement the calls; these are useful in noisy venues, where spoken calls might not be easily heard.
-Most moves involve the swapping of partners, where the partners move around the circle to the next partner.
-The combination of elaborate dance combinations and constant movement of partners create a visually spectacular effect.
+Many Rueda moves have hand signs to complement the calls; these are useful in noisy venues, where spoken calls might not be easily heard.
+Many moves involve the swapping of partners, where the partners move around the circle to the next partner.
+The combination of elaborate dance combinations and constant movement of partners creates a visually spectacular effect.
+Also, it not uncommon for the Rueda dancers to have fun with coordinated noises such as shouts, stomps, or hand claps.

-The names of the moves are mostly in Spanish, some in English (or Spanglish; e.g., "un fly").
-Some names are known in slightly different versions, easily recognizable by Spanish-speaking dancers, but may be confusing to the rest.
-Although the names of most calls are presently the same across the board, the different towns in Cuba use their own calls.
-This is because the pioneers of Rueda de Casino wanted to keep others from participating in their Rueda.
-Many local variations of the calls can now be found.
-They can change from town-to-town or even from teacher-to-teacher.
-There are many different variations of moves in Rueda de Casino.
+Traditionally, the names of the moves are called mostly in Spanish, regardless of the country where the dance occurs, although some words can be in English (or Spanglish; e.g., "un fly").
+The names of most fundamental moves are similar across the board, but different towns in Cuba did begin to develop their own names for other moves.
+This is because some pioneers of Rueda de Casino wanted to be unique with their variations and/or simply keep others from participating in their Rueda.
+Many local versions of the calls (and/or changes to the steps) can now be found; indeed, the variations might change from town-to-town or even in the same town from teacher-to-teacher.

-The circle will either start from "al Medio" (normal closed hold with all the couples stepping in and out of the circle) or from Guapea (stepping forward on the inside foot and backward on the outside foot, tangent to the circle).
-Some of the most common moves in Rueda include: Dame, Enchufle, Vacila, and Sombrero.
-You can readily find an extensive list of Rueda de Casino moves in various websites.
-There are different hand motions that the caller can signal in case one's voice cannot be heard over the loud music.
-For example, the hand signal for Sombrero is the caller tapping the top of his or her head.
+The Rueda dance will either start from "al Medio" (normal closed hold with all the couples stepping in and out of the circle) or from Guapea (stepping forward on the inside foot and backward on the outside foot, tangent to the circle).
+Some of the most common fundamental moves in Rueda include Dame, Enchufe/Enchufla, Vacila, and Sombrero.
+There are different hand motions that the caller can use to indicate a specific Rueda move, especially in case one's voice cannot be heard over loud music.
+For example, the hand signal for the Rueda move "Sombrero" (i.e., the Spanish word for "hat") is the caller tapping the top of his or her head.